 POR signifies the inadequate amount of egg retrievable after inducing ovarian stimulation due to abnormally low follicular response during the IVF process.

-Clinician becomes sanguine about POR after giving two episodes of maximal ovarian stimulation.
+The clinician becomes sanguine about POR after giving two episodes of maximal ovarian stimulation.

-The diminished ovarian reserve is the primary cause of poor ovarian response.
+The diminished ovarian reserve is the primary cause of the poor ovarian response.
 Any of the following two characteristics must be significant in women with POR:

 - Women have previous medical history POR, which indicates prior conventional stimulation conducted by administering more than 149 IU Follicle-stimulating Hormone (FSH), regularly gives less than 3 oocytes.